Willthedrill/Utils_General/readme.md

-Utility Functions for personal use
+Utility function for personal use and reserach